Skip to content

 for generated_label in generated_labels:

-# Get the candidate labels that starts with the generated label
+# labels start with the generated label.

 if isinstance(first_label_token_mapping, dict):